rschraml/webprog22-html/Task11.md

     - Don’t forget to include the height & width attributes.
 How do you get those?
 You can open an image in Atom and you will find its size in the bottom left of Atom.
     - Don’t forget the alt attributes for the `<img>`s.
 Hmmm… where could you find the - text you could use for the alt?

-The following text should be quoted (using the appropriate element!): “the only liqueur in the world with a completely natural green colour”.
+The following text should be quoted (using the appropriate element!): **“the only liqueur in the world with a completely natural green colour”**.